 Carolyn Crampton, grew up near New York City, but spent a childhood summer in Europe, visiting countless museums.
 The feeling of being at home with the paintings forged her desire to be an artist.
 Other influences are Mort Drucker and Charles Addams.

 Carolyn Crampton received her BFA from the University of Colorado.
-During college, she published a fanzine, was a radio DJ, and founded punk bands.
-She moved to San Francisco with one and then played at the iBeam, Fab Mab and other clubs.
+During college, she published a fanzine and was a radio DJ.
+She moved to San Francisco with her all-girl punk band, and played at the iBeam, Fab Mab and other legendary clubs.
 She still plays music.

 Her works have been shown in galleries such as Studio Gallery, Alligator Gallery, Spectrum, Fetterly Gallery, Duveen Gallery, and Works Gallery, in Silicon Valley corporations, and are included in many Bay Area private collections.
-Her paintings been accepted into many juried exhibits and books.
+Her paintings been accepted into many juried exhibits.